Ajaxclopidia/Ajaxclopidia/README.md

 - 👋 Hi, I’m @Ajaxclopidia
 - 👀 I’m interested in ...
-Machine learning and ethical hacking
+Machine learning and data science
 - 🌱 I’m currently learning ...
-Machine learning and ethical hacking
+Machine learning and Artificial Intelligent
 - 💞️ I’m looking to collaborate on ...
-Any machine learning project and ethical hacking project
+Any machine learning project and Deeplearning project
 - 📫 How to reach me ... ajaxclopidia77@gmail.com

 <!---